Sisters of Charity of the Blessed Virgin Mary: New era

 1961 marked the beginning of a new era in the community and the construction of one of the last remaining BVM high schools.
 Carmel High School in Mundelein, Illinois was a joint project with the Carmelite Fathers.

 In 1967, the Tenth General Chapter sought to respond to the invitations of the Second Vatican Council.
-The BVMs responded eagerly to the Second Vatican Council’s call to renewal.
+The BVMs responded to the Council’s call to renewal.
 Their mission and ministry expanded around the globe and beyond the traditional field of education to include health care, pastoral services, and social justice.
-Responses which followed included legislation approving a new government structure, the Totally Open Personal Application (TOPA), which gave sisters the freedom to apply for jobs of their choice, and an affiliate program, which consisted of an organized grouping of non-vowed men and women interested in participating in the BVM values.1968 saw the closing of the last boarding school.
+Activities which followed included legislation approving a new government structure, the Totally Open Personal Application (TOPA), which gave sisters the freedom to apply for jobs of their choice, and an affiliate program, which consisted of an organized grouping of non-vowed men and women interested in participating in the BVM values.
+1968 saw the closing of the last boarding school.

-The BVM Sisters have not been without controversy.
-During the 1980s, several sisters underwent "training" for the priesthood and began advocating for the Roman Catholic Church to ordain women, in opposition to centuries of teachings.
-It is unclear whether there is still BVM support for the change.
+The congregation celebrated its 190th Anniversary on November 1, 2023.
+At that time, there were more than 200 sisters with an average age of 85 years.

+Social action

-In recent years, the community has been actively involved in working for peace with justice.
+The community has been actively involved in working for peace with justice.
 During the Civil Rights Movement, sisters participated in the 1965 Selma to Montgomery marches.
-There are a number of sisters who participate in the annual demonstration at the School of the Americas/Western Hemisphere Institute for Security Cooperation each year.
+A number of sisters participated in the annual demonstration at the School of the Americas/Western Hemisphere Institute for Security Cooperation each year.
 Sisters of Charity are on the staff of NETWORK and the 8th Day Center for Justice, a coalition of Catholic religious congregations striving for social change.
 BVM sisters and their associates collaborate with other women religious and advocacy organizations on issues such as immigration reform, human trafficking, opposition to the death penalty, and nonviolence, especially for women and children.
-The community has also taken a corporate stance against the death penalty, has declared that the Mount Carmel campus in Dubuque is a nuclear-free zone, and supports national comprehensive immigration reform.
+The congregation has also taken a corporate stance against the death penalty, has declared that the Mount Carmel campus in Dubuque is a nuclear-free zone, and supports national comprehensive immigration reform.

-Since its beginning, the community has responded to the current needs of the day.
-There are sisters living in nineteen states, and in three foreign countries: Ghana, Ecuador, and Guatemala.
-Ministries of the sisters include working as hospital, hospice, and prison chaplains, working with those with addictions, people with AIDS, pastoral service, spiritual direction, counseling, and education.
+Currently the congregation has sisters living in nineteen states, and in three foreign countries: Ghana, Ecuador, and Guatemala.
+Ministries of the sisters include working as chaplains in hospitals, hospices and prisons, working with those with addictions or AIDS, pastoral service, spiritual direction, counseling and education.

-November 1, 2007 was a year of jubilee to celebrate the 175th anniversary of the Sisters of Charity of the Blessed Virgin Mary.
-The theme of the year was “Crossing the Waters, Currents of Hope: Celebrating 175 years of BVM Presence and Partnership”.